azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ![Event hubs overview blade](media/image81.png 'Event hubs')

 1. Create a new application setting with the **Name** `sourceEventHubName`.
-For the Value, enter the name of your first Event Hub, `awchathub`
+For the Value, enter the name of your first Event Hub, `awchathub`.

 2. Create a new application setting with the **Name** `destinationEventHubName`, enter the name of your second Event Hub, `awchathub2`, as the **Value**.